github/docs/content/actions/security-guides/enforcing-artifact-attestations-with-a-kubernetes-admission-controller.md

     policy.sigstore.dev/include: "true"
 ```

-After the annotation is added, the GitHub artifact attestation policy will be enforced in the namespace.
+After the label is added, the GitHub artifact attestation policy will be enforced in the namespace.

 Alternatively, you may run: